AktivCo/rutoken-tech-android/README.md

 # Preliminary actions

-To work in the Bank section, you must have a key pair and a certificate on your Rutoken ECP device.
+To work in the Bank and Mobile teams sections, you must have a key pair and a certificate on your Rutoken ECP device.
 If your device doesn't contain a key pair and a certificate, you can create them in the Certification authority section for testing purposes.
 Or follow these steps on your desktop computer:

 1. Download and install [Rutoken Plugin](https://www.rutoken.ru/products/all/rutoken-plugin/) on your computer.
 2. Restart the browser to finish plugin installation.